7 Biggest Email Security Mistakes To Avoid

 1. You Use Only One Email Account

 Email is free and it takes only a few steps to create an account.
-There’s no excuse for using the same account for your personal and business messages, and subscribe to online services.
+There’s no excuse for using the same account for your personal and business messages, and, on top of that, use it to subscribe to online services.

 What happens if you lose control of your account or it gets too many spam messages that it becomes unusable?